EngelsI/ClassiCOL/README.md

 2. Download the **UniProt taxonomy database**:
 - Go to https://www.uniprot.org.
 - Navigate to Taxonomy or use this link adress: https://www.uniprot.org/taxonomy?query=*.
 - Download the taxonomy by clicking the download button and choosing TSV as file format.
+You should include the Common name, Synonyms, Other names, Scientific name, Lineage, and Rank columns in the download.
 - Not recommended but possible: you can restrict the taxonomy download file if you do not want to include all taxa.
 - Put the tsv file in the **MISC** folder.